The Cardinals will try and clamp down against the run after a rough game last week.

 Smith, however, insisted the Bears are a running team – a challenge not lost on the Cards, even though they know Chicago quarterback Jay Cutler is dangerous.

-“I’ve played on that team, in that division and I know what they are capable of,” defensive tackle
+"I've played on that team, in that division and I know what they are capable of," defensive tackle Bryan Robinson said.
+"You don't want to underestimate what the Bears can do in their running game because if they get a good thing going, they will stick with it."

 After his team's rough game against the Panthers, Robinson said he'd expect nothing else than the Bears to stay on the ground.